cyan-2048/Nihonoari-KaiOS/README.md

 ## Installation

-i'll upload it to the bhackers store if im done... if you would like to try it out rn you can visit this website(WIP, and i need help with this... i have no idea how iframes work lmao) or install the source code through WebIDE
+i'll upload it to the bhackers store if im done...  or just install the source code through WebIDE

 ## License